A broadband search for coherent radio emission in cataclysmic variables: Observations and analysis

 Parallel-hand calibration, as well as automatic and manual flagging, was conducted with the Common Astronomy Software Applications \citep[CASA;][]{casa} pipeline version 6.5.4.
 We did not perform self-calibration on these observations.
 A summary of the primary (flux/bandpass/polarization angle) calibrators and secondary (complex gain) calibrators is given in Table \ref{tab: calibrators x}, including leakage calibrators for the \textit{S}-band observations.
 Leakage calibration was not conducted as part of the \textit{X}-band observations.
 While this raises the noise for Stokes V X-band measurements, the leakage moduli for the VLA have been shown to be around 5\% \citep{vla_memo201}.
 We assume this value as a lower limit to our 1$\sigma$ uncertainty for X-band Stokes V in Table \ref{tab: x-band flux}.

 2--4 GHz and 8--12 GHz images in Stokes I, Q, U, and V were produced by WSClean \citep{wsclean}.
 In addition to imaging the full band, we also produced images with the bandwidth of a VLA spectral window (128 MHz).
 Each target scan from the observations was split into roughly 10 time bins to produce light curves and dynamic SEDs (shown in the next section), to search for variable emission features and potential flares.
+Often the spectral windows nearest to 2 GHz are contaminated with radio frequency interference (RFI).
+For data that is not flagged, this will manifest as large uncertainties (e.g. the SEDs in Fig. \ref{fig: stlmi 25a} and Fig. \ref{fig: mrser 25a}).

 Assuming each target was a point source, each was fit with a 2D Gaussian using their \textit{Gaia} EDR3 positions \citep{bailer-jones_2021}.
 The peak intensity normalization and source position were left as free parameters in the full-band Stokes I images.
 This position was fixed for full band Stokes V images and all other images produced for the SEDs and light curves, while leaving the peak intensity normalization free.